pimutils/khal/doc/source/usage.rst

 Usage
 =====

-Khal offers a set of commands, namely :command:`calendar`, :command:`agenda`, :command:`new`, :command:`printcalendars`, and :command:`interactive`.
+Khal offers a set of commands, most importantly :command:`agenda`, :command:`calendar`, :command:`interactive`, :command:`new`,
+:command:`printcalendars`, :command:`printformats`, and :command:`search`.
 See
-below for a description of what each of these commands does.
+below for a description of what every command does.
 Calling :program:`khal` without any command will invoke the default command, which can be specified in the config file.

 Options